 - American Law Institute - "The leading independent organization in the United States producing scholarly work to clarify, modernize, and improve the law"

-- National Conference of Commissioners on Uniform State Laws - "Provides states with non-partisan, well conceived, and well drafted legislation that brings clarity and stability to critical areas of state statutory law"
+- Uniform Law Commission (U.S.).
+"The Uniform Law Commission (ULC, also known as the National Conference of Commissioners on Uniform State Laws), established in 1892, provides states with non-partisan, well-conceived and well-drafted legislation that brings clarity and stability to critical areas of state statutory law."

 - Michigan Law Revision Commission - "Examine[s] the common law and statutes of the state and current judicial decisions for the purpose of discovering defects and anachronisms in the law and recommending needed reforms."